bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Attached JWS {#attached-jws}

-This method is indicated by `jws` in the
+This method is indicated by `jwsd` in the
 `proof` field.
-To sign a request, the RC takes the serialized body of the request JSON and signs it using JWS
+A JWS {{RFC7515}} signature object is created as follows:

-{{RFC7515}}.
-The header of the JWS MUST contain the kid field of the key bound to this RC during this request.
-The JWS header MUST contain an alg field appropriate for the key identified by kid and MUST NOT be none.
+The header of the JWS MUST contain the
+`kid` field of the key bound to this RC for this request.
+The JWS header MUST contain an `alg` field appropriate for the key identified by kid and MUST NOT be `none`.

+To protect the request, the JWS header MUST contain the following additional fields.

+htm
+: The HTTP Method used to make this request, as an uppercase ASCII string.

+htu
+: The HTTP URI used for this request, including all path and query components.

+ts
+: A timestamp of the request in integer seconds

+[[ Editor's note: It's not the usual practice to put additional information into the header of a JWS, but this keeps us from having to modify the body to use this signature method. ]]

+The payload of the JWS object is the JSON serialized body of the request, and the object is signed according to JWS and serialized into compact form {{RFC7515}}.

 The RC presents the JWS as the body of the request along with a content type of `application/jose`.
 The AS